it3xl/git-repo-sync/README.md

 * Run [git-sync.sh](https://github.com/it3xl/git-repo-sync/blob/master/git-sync.sh) periodically.
 * Intervals of synchronization from one minute to several hours will be enough.
 This is not a problem if you run it once a week or even a month.

+## I do everything manually

+Then your steps are as follows

+* Push changes to your remote Git-repository
+* Sync repost by running [git-sync.sh](https://github.com/it3xl/git-repo-sync/blob/master/git-sync.sh)
+* Check what conflicts were during your last sync.
+See **notify_solving** file at `git-repo-sync/sync-projects/<your-sync-project-name>/file-signals/`
+* Ask your team repeat conflicting (rejected) commits or merges after updating of their local repos.

 ## How To - Automation servers
 * After every synchronization, analyze notification files to send notifications about branch deletions or conflict solving.
 See `git-repo-sync/sync-projects/<your-sync-project-name>/file-signals/`